What To Expect From Your Photographer: A Complete Bride And Groom’s Guide.

 Food & Drinks:

-• Perhaps you spent extra research and effort finding a special farm-to-table caterer or a local distillery.
+Maybe you put extra effort into finding a special farm-to-table caterer or a local distillery.
 Get some of the plates and drinks photographed.

 First Dance & Cutting of the Cake.